-- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: using the school's 7 point assessment system. - Where pupils' attainment requires a more finely graded method of monitoring and tracking, a supplementary assessment structure called P levels or PIVATS are used from the Spring term of Y1. - Where appropriate, P levels or PIVATs are used to record and track the progress of pupils' personal social and emotional development. - Attainment is tracked using the school's 'O' Track assessment monitoring tool.
+- EYFS: using the developmental statements of the EYFS Development Matters Curriculum - Y1-6: using the school's 7 point assessment system. - Where pupils' attainment requires a more finely graded method of monitoring and tracking, P levels are used from the Spring term of Y1. - Where appropriate, P levels are used to record and track the progress of pupils' personal social and emotional development. - Attainment is tracked using the school's 'O' Track assessment monitoring tool.